 - Fascination with spinning objects

-In an orphanage environment, getting the attention of the adult caregiver is often extremely difficult.
-A well-behaved, disciplined child who does not disturb or bother anyone would never get any adult interaction.
-Many times, orphan children resort to attention-seeking behaviors such as biting, hitting, and various other types of tantrums in order to earn some extra adult attention.
-To a socially neglected and isolated child, even negative attention like discipline is better than no attention at all.
+In an orphanage, getting the attention of the adult caregiver can be difficult.
+A well-behaved child who does not cause trouble would rarely get any adult interaction.
+Often, this is why children from orphanages resort to negative attention-seeking behavior.
+This can include biting, hitting, and other tantrums to earn some extra adult attention.
+To an isolated child, even negative attention like discipline is better than no attention at all.